 Figure 6: Normalized data comparing firearm homicide number in Canada and the US

 In the next boxplot, we observe the mean number of total homicides in Canada and the US.
 The US averages around 43 homicides per 1000000 people, while Canada is at ~18/1000000.
 This means that Canada, although it has significantly less firearm homicides than the US, it has a little less than half as many total homicides.
 This ties in to something that was mentioned in the Science vs. podcast.
-While we don’t see crime rates appear in these data sets at all, we can say that increased homicide rate might be because of the fact that a gun is far more likely to be between two people during potentially dangerous encounter, whether it’s a burglary, an assault, or any other type of crime.
+While we don’t see the crime rates appear in these data sets at all, we can say that increased homicide rate might be because of the fact that a gun is far more likely to be between two people during potentially dangerous encounter, whether it’s a burglary, an assault, or any other type of crime.
 Having the gun between the two people automatically increases the odds of that crime turning fatal, and in Canada you can’t open carry a weapon, and at home it must be under lock and key.
 So, while Canada can have plenty of other weapons between an attacker and a victim, a firearm is far less likely, potentially leading to lower homicide rates.

 Figure 7: Normalized data comparing total number of homicides in Canada and the US.